 The Shipping and Receiving department is a division under the Office of the Vice President for Real Estate, Facilities Management, and Public Safety.
 The mission of the Office is to provide excellent customer service to the University Community by providing professional mail and warehouse services.

-Shipping and receiving handle all property disposal for the university, all property that needs to be disposed of need to have a property disposal form filled out with the item name serial number and the UDC property number in the description of the form, as well as the department where the item was located.
-A track-it ticket needs to be put in the system for the work order to be completed.
+Shipping and Receiving is responsible for all property disposal for the university.
+To request disposal of property, departments must submit a property disposal form that includes the department name, item name, serial number, and the UDC property number in the description of the form.
+Once the form is received, a tracking ticket will be generated for the work order to be completed.

 Ronald Mason, Jr., J.D.

 Ronald Mason, Jr., J.D., began his tenure as the ninth president of the University of the District of Columbia on July 1, 2015.
 His reputation for strong leadership and responsible governance is bolstered by more than 30 years of experience in the higher education, community development, and legal fields.

 UDC Board Chair Elaine A. Crider describes Mason as a proven, highly motivated and accomplished administrator who is exceptionally and uniquely suited to build upon the successes that the University has achieved in recent years.

 “Mr. Mason has proven himself a leader in the higher education community in many parts of the country,” says Crider.
 “He has brought enhanced community relationships, responsible governance, and a strong students-first focus to his past roles and will do the same for the University of the District of Columbia as we continue to implement the goals and objectives of our “Vision 2020” strategic plan.”